More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 # MachineTask

 This entity creates a bridge table between the Machine and Part entities.
--  `id`: Module of a project under assembly
+-  `id`: Unique identifier
    -  Attribute type: **Property**.
    -  Optional
--  `performedOn`: Identification of the project  to which this machine is working on
+-  `performedOn`: Identifies the part processed by the machine
    -  Attribute type: **Property**.
    -  Optional
--  `byMachine`: Identification of the workers  to which worked  on project
+-  `byMachine`: Identifies the machine that processed the part
    -  Attribute type: **Property**.
    -  Optional
 -  `startTime`: Saves date and time information when the start button is pressed